Home

 Avatar

-Registered: 10.04.2002
+Registered: 11.06.2004

-Posted: Sunday 31st of Dec 08:55
+Posted: Saturday 30th of Dec 08:17

 It is good to know that you wish to improve your math and are taking efforts to do so.
 I think you should try Algebrator.
-This is not exactly a tutoring software but it provides solutions to math problems in a very descriptive manner.
-And the best thing about this product is that it is very user friendly.
-There are a lot of examples given under various topics which are quite helpful to learn the subject.
+This is not exactly a tutoring device but it provides solutions to math problems in a very descriptive manner.
+And the best thing about this software product is that it is very user friendly.
+There are a lot of examples given under various topics which are quite useful to learn the subject.
 Try it and wish you good luck with math.

 Back to top